linuxlawson/wordman/README.md

-# Wordman
+## Wordman
 **Password Manager**
 Using Python, tkinter, and SQLite3
 <br>
 Master Password: blank

 **What it does:**
-Saves/stores your account names, usernames, and passwords to a database
+Saves/stores your account names, usernames, and passwords to a database.
-(in case they are forgotten).

 <br>

 **To use:**